 Recognition

-In 2023, I was awarded as an Audiology Australia Fellow, joining a group of 11 others to achieve this recognition.
+In 2023, I was awarded as an Audiology Australia Fellow member, joining a group of 11 others to achieve this recognition.
 This honour was given in recognition of my clincially based reseach and publications, and for providing presentations and workshops that make a substantial and original increase in the understanding of my areas of specialty.

 Emeritus Fellow member Audiology Australia